 Professor Susan Lambert, Chief Curator of the Museum, said: “There is no other collection in the world which researches and engages with the impact of design in plastics on society so effectively and extensively, and we’re proud to rank among some of the most esteemed museums in the world, being recognised beside historic and significant collections like those of The Pitt-Rivers Museum, The Wellcome Trust, and the Museum of London.”

-The museum, which was established in 2007 at Arts University Bournemouth’s Wallisdown campus, has also taken on a role as convenor of discussions around both the positive and negative impacts of plastics.
+The museum, which was established in 2007 at Arts University Bournemouth’s Wallisdown campus, has also taken on a role as convenor of discussions about both the positive and negative impacts of plastics.
 Professor Lambert explains: “In recent years, discourse around plastics in the designed world has been divisive, being somewhat polarised by issues around overuse and sustainability.

 “We often see plastics depicted as objects that leave an indelible and damaging impact on the natural world, and while that’s certainly something we need to address as a global community, the current pandemic will see more than 8 billion plastic vaccination syringes used across the world to counter the threat of COVID-19.